-EU sanctions over east Med 'no concern' for Turkey
+Turkey brushes off any EU sanctions over east Med crisis

 Any European Union decision to sanction Turkey over its standoff with Greece is not a big concern, President Recep Tayyip Erdogan said on Wednesday, a day before EU leaders meet for a summit.